statsmagician/AI-Song-Writer/README.md

 >"I am the sun" - BeatlesBot

 link: https://www.kaggle.com/gyani95/380000-lyrics-from-metrolyrics
-Special thanks to Gyanendra Mishra for scraping the lyrics for us.
+<br>Special thanks to Gyanendra Mishra for scraping the lyrics for us.

 **Coming Soon**

--75% Complete: Scaper for grabbing the lyrics from new artists on metrolyrics.com
-<br>-Performance updates for generateLyrics.py
+-75% Complete: Scaper for grabbing the lyrics from new artists on metrolyrics.com -Performance updates for generateLyrics.py
-<br>-Website with push button for getting lyrics
+-Website with push button for getting lyrics